lukelevensaler/LNVSITool/README.md

 ## Logging

-- Logs and Autosave file can be found in the LNSVI Tool Utilities Directory the application creates upon usage in your "~" directory (home directory)
+- Logs and Autosave file can be found in the LNVSI Tool Utilities Directory the application creates upon usage in your "~" directory (home directory)

 ## Exported Results